As Cameras Shrink, So Do The Stabilisation Rigs That Carry Them

-Even thought it shouldn’t matter a hoot, many photographers and videographers are aware that the client or customer can sometimes be a bit backward-thinking when it comes to the equipment that will be used for their job.
+Many photographers and videographers are aware that the client or customer can sometimes be a bit backward-thinking.
+Especially when it comes to the equipment that will be used for their job.
 They expect you to turn up with huge cameras, monstrous tripods and all manner of gear.

-Perhaps they don’t realise that bigger isn’t always better these days.
-After all, look at the quality in low light from the Sony A7s…remarkable, and Go Pro cameras produce high quality footage and can be placed anywhere (The BBC, Top Gear and many other broadcast production teams use them).
+Perhaps they don't realise that bigger isn't always better these days.
+After all, look at the quality in low light from the Sony A7s.
+Remarkable, and Go Pro cameras produce high quality footage and can be placed anywhere.
+After all, Top Gear (BBC) and many other broadcast production teams use them.

 But then, if I turned up to a job with a single Go Pro and my iPhone 6s +, I may get some doubting looks.

 When you add stabilisation rigs into the equation, in the past that meant hoofing around a lot of heavy kit.
 Cameras, lenses, accessories, lighting and the rig itself…not fun.

 In fact, I had a similar piece of kit to the one here for my Sony PMW EX1 although mine was a lot smaller with less bits attached.
 It worked really well but was a pain and long-winded to set up and lug around so I never really used it.

 You still see TV guys running around football pitches with these because they do work so well.
 The cameras they hold are top end but what would you think if you saw them using the pieces of kit below?